-Despite claiming that aspartame is safe, the FDA released results of an epidemiological survey which appeared in the Journal of Applied Nutrition in which 551 persons who reported toxicity effects from aspartame ingestion were surveyed.
+Despite claiming that aspartame is safe, the FDA released results of an epidemiological survey that appeared in the Journal of Applied Nutrition in which 551 persons who reported toxicity effects from aspartame ingestion were surveyed.
 Among the adverse effects found, 13 percent reported having tinnitus, along with 9 percent that reported a “severe intolerance for noise” and 5 percent that reported significant hearing loss.

-The fact that 75 percent of adverse reactions to food additives reported to the FDA relate to aspartame is also telling; tinnitus is among these reported problems, along with headaches, migraines and again, depression.
+The fact that 75 percent of adverse reactions to food additives reported to the FDA relate to aspartame is also telling; tinnitus is among these reported problems, along with headaches, migraines and depression.

 For some, tinnitus can just be a mild, occasional annoyance.
 For others, however, it can be debilitating.
 Tinnitus can cause sleep problems, anxiety and depression, among other issues.
-Those with tinnitus often find themselves increasingly frustrated and socially isolated; work, family life and social life suffer as those with tinnitus desperately seek a solution to the seemingly endless ringing in their ears.
+Those with tinnitus often find themselves increasingly frustrated and socially isolated.
+Work, family life and social life suffer as those with tinnitus desperately seek a solution to the seemingly endless ringing in their ears.